tdewolff/minify/README.md

 [StackOverflow](http://stackoverflow.com/) | 201kB | 184kB | 184kB | 92% | 60ms
 [Wikipedia](http://en.wikipedia.org/wiki/President_of_the_United_States) | 435kB | 414kB | 423kB | 95% | 90ms

 [HTML Compressor](https://code.google.com/p/htmlcompressor/) with all HTML options turned on performs worse in output size and speed.
-It does not omit the `html`, `head`, `body`, `tr`, ... tags which explains much of the size difference.
+It does not omit the `html`, `head`, `body`, ... tags which explains much of the size difference.
 Furthermore, the whitespace removal is not precise or the user must provide the tags around which can be trimmed.
 HTML compressor is also an order of magnitude slower for smaller files, but tends to be faster for large files (~1.5MB).
 According to HTML Compressor, it produces smaller files than a couple of other libraries, which means GoMinify produces even smaller files.

 The used benchmark code is from the basic example below without the JavaScript minifier.
 The time reading from and writing to a file is excluded from the measurement.